 In a personal injury case, the plaintiff is entitled to receive compensation for different types of damages.
 These may include lost wages, loss of earning capacity and the past and future medical expenses.
 These types of injuries are known as economic damages.

-In most cases, noneconomic damages are considered indivisible as they are personal to a particular person.
+In most cases, non-economic damages are considered indivisible as they are personal to a particular person.
 So in turn, the compensation for loss of the ability to enjoy life or pain and suffering may not be divided between the spouses going through a divorce.
-On the other hand, compensation for economic damages, such as medical expenses and lost wages, affect your income and finances, and the other spouse may be able to claim a portion of those damages.
+On the other hand, compensation for economic damages, such as medical expenses and lost wages, affect your income and finances, and the other spouse may be able to claim a portion of those losses.

 Equitable Division Approach

 Most states now follow an equitable division of property approach, though there are still differences in how each of the states treats a personal injury recovery during divorce proceedings.
-Some states may consider the entire recovery as marital property if the accident took place during the course of the marriage.
+Some states may consider the entire recovery as marital property if the accident took place during the marriage.
 This means that payments for pain and suffering, lost wages, or loss of a leg or arm could be divided, but each award is treated differently and may or may not be included as marital property.

 Community Property Approach

 If you live in a community property state, there is a chance that your injury award may be divided during the divorce settlement.
-The rule, discussed above will apply for economic damages will be considered as marital property and subject to equal division between the spouses.
-In contrast, noneconomic damages will not be divided, as they will be considered as separate property.
+The rule, discussed above will apply for economic damages that will be considered as marital property and subject to equal division between the spouses.
+In contrast, non-economic damages will not be divided, as they will be considered as separate property.

 However, in some states, like California, if the accident happened during the marriage, the entire personal injury settlement may be treated as community property.

-It can be difficult to understand the rules and regulations about personal injury settlements and division when a person is going through a divorce.
+It can be difficult to understand the rules and regulations about personal injury settlements and property division when a person is going through a divorce.
 Laws vary among the states, and it is advisable to work with a local divorce or personal injury lawyer Delray Beach FL trusts who have an in-depth understanding of the state laws where you live and who can provide competent legal guidance and guide you through your case.